waleska-alexandra/Meeet-template-starter/README.md

 # Codewell - Meeet-Template-Starter 👋

-This is a solution to the <a href=https://www.codewell.cc/challenges/meeet-waitlist-template--60e05defa383e41090a3c273> Newsletter-Popup-Template on Codewell. </a>
+This is a solution to the <a href=https://www.codewell.cc/challenges/meeet-waitlist-template--60e05defa383e41090a3c273> Meeet-Template-Starter on Codewell. </a>

 ## Table of Contents